2016 FIS Ski Jumping Grand Prix

 The 2016 FIS Ski Jumping Grand Prix was the 23rd Summer Grand Prix season in ski jumping on plastic for men and the 5th for ladies.

-Other competitive circuits this season included the World Cup, Continental Cup, FIS Cup, FIS Race and Alpen Cup.
+Other competitive circuits in this season included the World Cup, Continental Cup, FIS Cup, FIS Race and Alpen Cup.

 Map of grand prix hosts

 All eight scheduled locations for men (8) and for ladies (2) in this season.
 Only Almaty was canceled before the season start.